 Who are the partners?

-Alan is the principal partner who has been collecting watches for decades.
-In 2010 he took the plunge and decided to convert his paying hobby into a full-time business.
-Brian, the second partner, assisted him with this, adding his expertise gained from decades of collecting and trading watches into the mix.
+Alan is the principal partner who has been a passionate collector of watches for over 35 years.
+Having worked in Executive Search for many years, in 2010 Alan took the plunge and decided to develop his hobby into a business.
+Brian, the second partner, assisted him with this by adding his expertise gained from decades of collecting and trading watches into the mix.

 I’d like to see a particular watch before committing to purchase.
 How should I go about this?

 If you would prefer to see a watch in the metal before committing to a purchase, this is easily achievable.
 The simplest way is to place an order; once your watch arrives, you have up to 14 days to return it if you decide that it is not for you.
 One could almost treat this experience as one’s own personal showroom viewing without the hassle of having to travel to your local boutique.
 As long as the watch is returned safely to us within 14 days (in the condition in which you received it) you will be provided with a full refund as soon as the watch has been checked back into stock.
 This is called our “14 day no quibble sale or return policy”.

 If you reside within the UK, Royal Mail’s next day special delivery service is how we will deliver the watch to you; if you decide to return a watch to us, we would politely ask if you could use the same service.
 This will cost you approximately £11 including insurance.